megaease/easeprobe/docs/Benchmark.md

 ## 3. Test Data

-The test data is come from the top 1M websites (https://majestic.com/reports/majestic-million)
+The test data is taken from the top 1M websites (https://majestic.com/reports/majestic-million)

-You have these test data by visit this document - [EaseProbe Test](../../resources/test/)
+The test data can be found under the [EaseProbe Test](../../resources/test/) folder.

 ## 4. Test Result